Collection: Coffee for Cafetieres

 Brewing instructions:

-- Preheat your device with hot water or boiling water to encourage a more consistent steep temperature throughout your brewing process.
-Make sure to pour this hot water away before adding coffee or new water.
+1. Preheat your device with hot water to encourage a consistent steep temperature.
+Discard this water before brewing.

-- Grind your beans to a medium-coarse consistency or get your pre-ground beans.
+2. Grind your beans to a medium-coarse consistency or use pre-ground beans.

-- Boil a kettle of either filtered water (if you live in a soft to moderately hard water area) or bottled mineral water (if you live in a hard water area).
+3. Boil a kettle of filtered water (soft to moderately hard areas) or bottled mineral water (hard water areas).

-- Wait another 4 minutes to allow as many particles as possible to settle at the bottom of your device.
+8. Wait another 4 minutes to allow particles to settle.

-- Place your lid on top and slowly press the plunger entirely down.
+9. Place the lid on and slowly press the plunger all the way down.

 The best coffee for cafetieres